The False Feel Good

 There’s tremendous pressure in our society to feel confident and have the capacity to accomplish a lot in a short time.
 The pressures of life can slow us down, rather than speed us up, making us feel weak and ineffective.
 But with some addictive behaviors, there is this incredible feeling of being invincible.

 I had to balance too much on my daily schedule so I started using ice.
 Ice is a form of crystal meth.
 At first it was great.
 I started smoking ice and made all of my stress disappear.
 It made me feel like I could do anything.
 This was great because my major in college was Computer Information Systems.
-It made the wheels in my head turn so I could write software like a genius and never get tired.
-(Chris)Addiction gives you wings, but then steals away the sky. #addictions Click To Tweet
+It made the wheels in my head turn so I could write software like a genius and never get tired. -Chris

 Tragically, while the addiction may start from a desire to be productive and confident, every person with an addiction ends up spending half their time chasing the high, and the other half covering up the addiction or frantically trying to find the money to feed their addiction.
 No matter how important friendships, family, jobs, security are, they always become a distant second to the high.
 Lying becomes second nature to the addict because it’s a tool to cover the tragic life they are leading.